BenedictCodesHere/Weather-Dashboard/README.md

 This is an application which enables a user to search for the 5-day weather forecast of a city.
 It keeps track of the user's searches, and populates them to the left-hand side of the page, as clickable buttons.

 The application makes use of Bootstrap, jQuery, and two APIs from OpenWeatherMap.
+Also embedded is the Google Maps Embed API.

 ## Installation